RT-Thread/rt-thread/documentation/scons/scons.md

 Because the RT_USING_HELLO macro has been defined in rtconfig.h, the source file for hello.c is added to the new project when the project is newly built.

 The above simply enumerates the configuration options for adding your own modules to the Kconfig file.
-Users can also refer to [*User Manual of Env*](../env/env.md), which also explains how to modify and add configuration options.
+Users can also refer to @ref env, which also explains how to modify and add configuration options.
 They can also view the Kconfig documentation in your own Baidu to implement other more complex configuration options.

-### Add Library
+## Add Library

 If you want to add an extra library to your project, you need to pay attention to the naming of the binary library by different toolchains.
 For example, the GCC toolchain, which recognizes library names such as `libabc.a`, specifies `abc` instead of `libabc` when specifying a library.
 So you need to pay special attention to the SConscript file when linking additional libraries.
 In addition, when specifying additional libraries, it is also a good idea to specify the corresponding library search path.
 Here is an example: